Technology

 Practical lab workflows

-STED can fit into inverted microscope workflows that research labs already understand.
+STED can integrate with inverted microscope workflows that research labs already understand.

 Most customer workflows start at the sample.

 Inverted microscopes are familiar to cell biology labs, imaging cores, and many live- or fixed-sample workflows.
-They offer practical access to coverslip-mounted samples, high-NA objectives, stages, incubators, and the daily ergonomics researchers already use.
+They offer access to coverslip-mounted samples, high-NA objectives, stages, incubators, and workflows researchers already use.

 Sample compatibility

-Coverslip-mounted fixed samples and many cell-culture workflows naturally fit inverted platforms.
+Coverslip-mounted fixed samples and many cell-culture workflows are compatible with inverted platforms.

 Existing infrastructure